Beginner Sewing Machines

 Computerised sewing machines, normally start at $300.
 They offer a wider selection of really useful stitches, digital controls and display, plus nice automatic functions that just make the overall experience a pleasure to use.

 Mechanical machines are also still available.
 For under $300.00 you will find many basic mechanical machines.
-However, the more hardy sewing machines are normally between the $399 to $499 price range.
+However, the more hardy sewing machines are normally between the $399 to $499 prices ranges.
 These machines will often last longer, come with stronger motors, and built to sew through most things such as heavy fabric and denim.

 Anything under $100.00 are normally very limited in its capability, such as: